Menelion/serializer/README.md

 The methods are documented in the source file, but their description is given below.
 We recommend to wrap every call in `try...catch` since Oirë Serializer throws exceptions in case of errors.

-* Class constructor.
-You might provide a serialization mode when calling the constructor or directly call `setMode()`.
+* Class constructor— you might provide a serialization mode when calling the constructor or directly call `setMode()`.
-* `setMode(int|string $mode)`.
-Accepts either a numeric representation of the mode or a readable string such as `"json"`.
+* `setMode(int|string $mode)` — accepts either a numeric representation of the mode or a readable string such as `"json"`.
 See the Supported Modes section above.
 Chainable, so returns the current class instance.
-* `getMode(bool $asString = false): int|string`.
-Gets the current serialization mode set by `setMode()`.
+* `getMode(bool $asString = false): int|string` — gets the current serialization mode set by `setMode()`.
 If `$asString` is set to `true`, returns a readable mode name such as `"json"`, a numeric representation is returned otherwise (it is the default behavior).
 Throws an exception if the mode is not set or if it could not be found.
-* `getAvailableModes(bool $json = false): array|string`.
-Gets all available serialization modes.
+* `getAvailableModes(bool $json = false): array|string` — gets all available serialization modes.
 If the `$json` parameter is set to `true`, returns them as a JSON string, an associative array is returned otherwise (this is the default behavior).
-* `serialize(mixed $data, bool $base64 = false): string`.
-Serializes given data according to the serialization mode set with `setMode()`.
+* `serialize(mixed $data, bool $base64 = false): string` — serializes given data according to the serialization mode set with `setMode()`.
 If `$base64` is set to `true`, additionally encodes the serialized data to URL-and filename-safe base64 (particularly useful for binary serialization formats such as MessagePack).
 If set to `false` (default), the serialized data is returned as a string, be it binary or not.
-* `unserialize(string $data, bool $base64 = false, bool $assoc = true): mixed`.
-Unserializes given data according to the serialization mode set with `setMode()`.
+* `unserialize(string $data, bool $base64 = false, bool $assoc = true): mixed` — unserializes given data according to the serialization mode set with `setMode()`.
 If `$base64` is set to `true`, assumes that the data had been additionally encoded to URL-safe base64 after serialization.
 If `$assoc` is set to `true` (default), returns an associative array, an object is returned otherwise.
 Note that the last parameter is applicable only to JSON serialization.

 ## License
 Copyright © 2017, Andre Polykanine also known as Menelion Elensúlë.